Search

 A metric or measure is a context-sensitive expression that can be evaluated across various dimensions to produce a meaningful value, typically representing a key business indicator or performance measure, without requiring explicit SQL joins or aggregations for each calculation.

-A Metric, synonymous with KPI or a calculated measure, acts as a cornerstone in gauging and outlining business performance.
+A Metric, synonymous with KPI or a calculated measure and outlining business performance.
 They typically emerge in business reports and dashboards, providing a clear view of organizational performance to all members.

 Consider operational metrics that reflect your company’s performance and service levels, or financial metrics that illustrate its fiscal health.
 These metrics are often defined through elaborate SQL statements within BI Tools.